cloudfoundry-incubator/cflocal/README.md

 CF Local uses Docker to build and run Cloud Foundry apps locally.
 CF Local also supports downloading apps (droplets & settings) from a full CF installation.

-App settings (currently env vars and a start command) are downloaded to or manually specified in ./local.yml" If no buildpack is specified during staging, the latest standard buildpacks are used to detect and compile your app.
+App settings (currently env vars and a start command) are downloaded to or manually specified in ./local.yml.
+If no buildpack is specified during staging, the latest standard CF buildpacks are used to detect and compile your app.

 TODO:
  - `cf local push` - upload apps to a CF installation